Max-Ryujin/Max-Ryujin/README.md

 ## Thank You for Visiting!

 Thank you for taking the time to visit my GitHub profile!
-I am always open to collaborations and opportunities to learn from others.
-I do not have many active projects on here, but I want to change that.
+I am currently looking for a new research position.
+I do not have many public projects on here, but I want to change that.